 - The carrier protein, in its new configuration, has a decreased affinity for potassium, and the two ions are released into the cytoplasm.
 The protein now has a higher affinity for sodium ions, and the process starts again.

 Several things have happened as a result of this process.
 At this point, there are more sodium ions outside of the cell than inside and more potassium ions inside than out.
 For every three ions of sodium that move out, two ions of potassium move in.
 This results in the interior being slightly more negative relative to the exterior.
 This difference in charge is important to creating the conditions necessary for the secondary process.
 Therefore, the sodium-potassium pump is an electrogenic pump (a pump that creates a charge imbalance) contributing to the membrane potential.

 - It will remain facing the extracellular space, with sodium ions bound.

 - It will remain facing the extracellular space, with potassium ions bound.

 - It will remain facing the cytoplasm, but no sodium ions would bind.

 - It will remain facing the cytoplasm, with sodium ions bound.

 Visit the site to see a simulation of active transport in a sodium-potassium ATPase.

 - ATP is required to move sodium ions against their concentration gradient outside the cell.

-- ATP is required to allow entry of potassium ions inside the cell.
+- ATP is required to allow entry of potassium and sodium ions inside the cell.